Integrate with HubSpot | HeyGen Academy

 Today’s buyers expect more than generic messages.
-Simple personalisation, like inserting a first name into an email, no longer stands out.
+Simple personalization, like inserting a first name into an email, no longer stands out.
 Video changes that.
 When done well, it captures attention, builds trust, and drives action.
-The challenge is that traditional video production isn’t scalable for personalised campaigns.
+The challenge is that traditional video production isn’t scalable for personalized campaigns.
 That’s where the HeyGen and HubSpot integration comes in.

 Install the HeyGen app in HubSpot